minhaz11/creating-a-redis-like-mini-caching-app-with-go/README.md

 This project is a simple in-memory key-value store with basic functionalities.
 It supports commands like `SET`, `GET`, `DEL`, and `EXPIRE`.

-NB: It only supports the string key, value currently.
+NB: It only supports only the string (key, value) currently.

 ## Getting Started